thomasmarwitz/BetterBoxing/README.md

 # Bin Packing App

 Created as result of a 1,5 day sprint at the Hackathon event hosted by the WBK insitute (KIT).
+This repository contains functionality to automatically scan, measure and optimize the packing arrangement of multiple smaller boxes in one bigger box.
+This greatly improves the space- and thereby the economic efficiency of packaging.

 ## Contributors